Lenalidomide (By mouth)

-- Swallow the capsule whole.
+- Swallow the capsule whole with water.
 Do not crush, break, chew, or open it.
-Drink a glass of water (about 8 ounces) when you take this medicine.

 - Do not open the capsules or handle them any more than needed.
 If you accidentally open or handle the medicine in the capsule, wash your skin with soap and water right away.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Missed dose:

 - Less than 12 hours since your regular time: Take the missed dose as soon as you can.
 Take your next dose at the normal time.

 - More than 12 hours since your regular time: Skip the missed dose.
 Take your next dose at the normal time.
 Do not use extra medicine to make up for a missed dose

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.